 Not only can popular dating apps offer you a wide selection, but they also provide you with the tools you need to meet people safely.
 Initial meetings are completely anonymous; you slide right, click a heart, etc. Then, you can communicate with a possible match in graduating levels of intimacy.

-You can start with private messaging and then, whenever you feel comfortable, transition to video chats.
-These kinds of electronic dates allow you to get a better feel for a person and give you a greater sense of security.
+You can start with private messaging and then transition to video chats whenever you feel comfortable.
+These electronic dates give you a better feel for a person and give you a greater sense of security.
 If a video chat doesn’t go well, all you have to do is disconnect.

 But assuming that chatting online goes well, then you could consider meeting in person.